 In this example, I used the Berkshire Hathaway Watchlist available in Stock Rover to perform a portfolio analysis of the companies assets.
 Here we can see that Buffett and Berkshire are highly invested in technology and financial services.
-I guess Warren Buffett & Charlie Munger are not focused on diversification but on concentration.
+I guess Warren Buffett & Charlie Munger are not focused on diversification but concentration.

 3. Rebalancing & Weighting Your Portfolio

-For example, if you want to maintain a 5% per stock weighting in your portfolio and one stock, Microsoft Corp, for example, has grown to consume 10% of the portfolio, you might want to rebalance by selling a portion of Microsoft shares and purchasing other stocks.
+For example, if you want to maintain a 5% per stock weighting in your portfolio and one stock, Microsoft Corp, for example, has grown to consume 10% of the portfolio.
+You might want to rebalance by selling a portion of Microsoft shares and purchasing other stocks.

-Here you can see what you need to do to maintain a balance of 5% per stock, how many stocks you need to buy, and sell for each individual asset owned.
+Here you can see what you need to do to maintain a balance of 5% per stock, how many stocks you need to buy, and sell for each asset owned.

 Execute Portfolio Correlation

 Portfolio correlation is an interesting concept that many portfolio managers like to discuss at length.
 Essentially a correlation analysis compares every stock against each other to assess how correlated they are.
-If you are following a strictly diversified portfolio concept, you way what to have stocks that reside in the same industry that are loosely correlated.
+If you follow a strictly diversified portfolio concept, you way what to have stocks that reside in the same industry that are loosely correlated.
 Loose correlation means that two stocks move independently of each other.
 Tight correlation means the move mostly in a synchronized pattern.